-Lantern festival or the spring lantern festival is the most popular festival in SIngapore.
+Lantern Festival or the spring lantern festival is one of the most popular festivals in Singapore.
 It marks the last day of celebration of the Chinese New Year (15th day).
 During this day, the kids carry paper lanterns outside, lit them up and release it in the sky.
 Some paper lanterns are simple and traditional whereas some are of different shapes and sizes.
 Some even have quizzes on them for the kids to solve.
-It's a magnificent sight to see several lanterns light of the night sky.
+It's a magnificent sight to see several lanterns light up the night sky.

 Vesak Day is celebrated all over the world by followers of Buddhism.
 It marks the enlightenment and death of Buddha.
-During this day, devotees are often found meditating and doing a significant amount of charity work.
+During this festival in Singapore, devotees are often found meditating and doing a significant amount of charity work.
 This day also allows people to self-reflect.
 Vesak day falls on the full moon during the month of Vesak.

 The Dragon Boat Festival (also known as Duanwu Festival) or the Zhongxao Festival is a cultural festival of China that originated thousands of years ago.
 The festival is also called the Double Fifth Festival as it falls on the fifth day of the fifth month of the Chinese calendar.
 During this festival, dragon boats compete in races all over the world where Chinese communities are present, including Singapore.
 The boats compete at the Bedok Reservoir.
 People consume rice dumplings (zhongzi) and realgar wines during this day.

 Hari Raya Puasa marks the end of Ramadan - the month of fasting by the Muslims.
 Hari Raya Puasa means 'The day of Celebration'.
-During this day, people visit the mosques and then the graves (to greet any family that passed away).
-People wear new clothes and visit their families.
-Muslims also recite takbir in mosques in the evening.
+During this festival in Singapore, people visit the mosques and then the graves (to greet any family that passed away).
+They celebrate by wearing new clothes and visiting their families along with reciting takbir in mosques in the evening.
 Oil lamps are also lit up.
 The festival symbolises purification and renewal of an individual.